Tissus

 H180 Black

-90cm Particularly soft and lightweight interfacing for small jacket panels and bibs... very light to medium fabrics Delicate and flowing fabrics such as silk, viscose, acetate and cupro Fix with a hot iron dry, 5 to 6 times, gently step by step without slipping
+90cm Particularly soft and light interfacing for small inserts and jacket plastrons... very light to medium fabrics Delicate and fluid fabrics such as silk, viscose, acetate, and "cupro" Fix with a hot iron dry, 5 to 6 times, gently step by step without sliding

 H200 White